Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4.md

 ./app.exe vadd.xclbin
 ```

-* When the run completes, you should see a message saying TEST PASSED indicating that the run completed successfully
+* When the run completes, you should see the TEST PASSED message indicating that the run completed successfully